 This Fellowship is designed to encourage the mutual integration of the faculty member's faith and academic discipline.
 It is intended to support sustained contributions by Biola University faculty to contemporary scholarly and intellectual debates which engage Christian perspectives and worldview or to applied research, the results of which enhance the equipping of Christian leaders for service.

 This program is distinguished from the existing research sabbatical program in three ways: (1) a faculty member will be eligible for this program after six semesters rather than after six years; (2) the publication which will result from this program will be integrative in nature and will contribute to contemporary intellectual/scholarly debates or issues of applied ministry that concern the evangelical community; (3) qualification for the grant requires a clear record of prior research and publication and a substantial plan of research which can realistically be completed during the grant period.

-Applications for the 7th Semester Fellowship should be submitted for peer review to the Dean of the school within which the faculty member is enrolled.
+Applications for the Seventh Semester Fellowship should be submitted for peer review to the dean of the school within which the faculty member is enrolled.

 Terms and Conditions